rebazp/P4MotorcycleBlog/README.md

 ### CSRF Protection

 * Django provides built-in protection against Cross-Site Request Forgery (CSRF) attacks.
 CSRF tokens are generated for each user session, and they are required to submit forms or perform state-changing actions.
 When a user logs out, the session and associated CSRF token are invalidated, making it difficult for an attacker to forge a valid request using a copied URL.

+## Features

+* Home page with a short introduction of the blog and a picture taken by Rebaz of his current bike.
+* Blog posts page with the most recent blog posts.
+* Navigation bar and footer.
+* User can make an account, login and and logout.
+* When logged in, users can add post and comments.
+* Users can edit and delete their posts and comments.
+* User can like blog posts.